jazzking7/neuron/README.md

 Simple neuron network to recognize boolean expressions or any custom rules.
-Output 0 for false and 1 for true
+Output 0 for false and 1 for true.